mattura/lightjar/README.md

 <img src="lightjarhtml.png" height="400px"><img src="redblue.gif" height="400px">

-A mood light that you can update live using any web browser on your network.
+A decorative/mood light that you can update live using any web browser on your network.
 This uses MQTT via websockets to send the data.
 Works with Pimoroni Skully hardware etc. It uses [this](https://github.com/digitalurban/MQTT-Plasma-Stick-2040W/blob/main/mqtt_as.py) lightweight micropython MQTT client by Peter Hinch, and assumes you have an existing MQTT broker on your network.
+Essentially, this project takes code from the [Pimoroni examples](https://github.com/pimoroni/pimoroni-pico/tree/main/micropython/examples/plasma_stick) (sparkles.py) and makes it easier to change the colour/intensity/fade settings via a colourful web interface.
+You don't need to know code or Thonny to change the ambience, and anyone on the network can join in (or have a colour fight!)

-## Prerequisites:
+## Requirements:
 1) MQTT Broker

 You must have a broker on the network you wish to use.
 I am using Mosquitto which is running on my Synology NAS.
 This must be configured to use websockets on a specified port.